Hamiltonicity of covering graphs of trees

 \section{Large prime cyclic groups}

 Let $T$ be a reflexive tree whose edges are labelled with integers by some function $\phi$.
-In this section, we will consider the following question: Under which conditions is the lift graph of $T$ Hamiltonian, when the labels from $\phi$ are taken as elements of a large prime-ordered cyclic group $\mathbb{Z}_p$?
-As we will always be considering this specific question, it will be convenient to fix some notation as follows.
+In this section, we consider the following question: Under which conditions is the lift of $T$ Hamiltonian, when the labels from $\phi$ are taken as elements of a large prime-ordered cyclic group $\mathbb{Z}_p$?
+As we always consider this specific question, it is convenient to fix some notation as follows.